Meet Lea S. Rojas Otero, LADC-I, CADC-II, CCTP-I, ICADC, MCAP, & LMHC at Kimina Counseling, LLC in Auburn, MA

 Does Lea S. Rojas Otero offer services via TeleHealth?

-Lea earned her Master’s Degree in Health Sciences in Substance Abuse Counseling from the Universidad Central del Caribe in Bayamón, Puerto Rico.
+Lea earned first Master’s Degree in Health Sciences in Substance Abuse Counseling from the Universidad Central del Caribe in Bayamón, Puerto Rico.
+In 2025, she completed her second graduate degree, a Master of Arts in Counseling, from Kairos University.

 Following graduation in 2016, she was recruited to work in an outpatient clinic in Brockton, Massachusetts.
 For almost 10 years, she has provided counseling services to children, adolescents, adults, and older adults struggling with a wide range of mental health and substance use concerns.

 Her therapeutic approach is grounded in Cognitive Behavioral Therapy (CBT), and she frequently incorporates Motivational Interviewing techniques to support clients in achieving their goals.
-Lea’s practice is built on providing a compassionate, open, and non-judgmental space where clients feel safe working through the challenges that bring them to therapy.
-She strongly believes in meeting clients where they are in their journey to best guide and support them toward meaningful change.
+Lea’s practice is built on providing a compassionate, open, and non-judgmental space where clients feel safe to work through the challenges that bring them to therapy.
+She strongly believes in meeting clients where they are in their journey in order to best guide and support them toward meaningful change.